 Tutorial: Configure the weighted traffic routing method in Traffic Manager

-A common traffic routing method pattern is to provide a set of identical endpoints, which include cloud services and websites, and send traffic to each in a round-robin fashion.
+A common traffic routing method pattern is to provide a set of identical endpoints, which include cloud services and websites, and send traffic to each equally.
 The following steps outline how to configure this type of traffic routing method.

-Azure Web App already provides round-robin load balancing functionality for websites within an Azure Region (contains multiple datacenters).
-Traffic Manager allows you to specify round-robin traffic routing method for websites in different datacenters.
+Azure Web App already provides round-robin load balancing functionality for websites within an Azure Region (which may comprise multiple datacenters).
+Traffic Manager allows you to distribute traffic across websites in different datacenters.